 Measure Code Reproduction with Metagenomics

 Successful genetic code—viruses, bacteria, plants, animals—reproduces.
 Genetic code contains patterns.
+The patterns interact with their environment.
+The order in the patterns is converted into work, which re-creates the order.
 Successful patterns persist across generations; pattern generations and evolution of genetic code can be measured and tracked over time.

 Techniques developed in metagenomics allow us to measure arbitrary genetic code in the environment around us.
+The "meta" in metagenomics is information regarding where and when and under what environmental conditions genes are found.
 We can take a sample of DNA in water, from the earth, from air, identify different organisms in the sample, and identify functional aspects of the organisms.
 The “easy” version of metagenomic analysis starts with a library of code "fingerprints" associated with species (or other groupings).
 A “hard” version does not start with such a library, but identifies species or other groupings through statistical analysis of contiguous code groups.
 Both versions also use known functions performed by different sequences to identify functional aspects of the organisms.

 In the context of computer science, the data sets and assembly of code groups, and identification of functions is much cleaner.
 Computer code is often instrumented with traceroute and debug routines to report when and how it is executed and if errors or other conditions occur.
 Though code is typically encrypted when stored to disk, it is unencrypted when processed in the processor, and modern chips include multiple processors, including ones that can see the unencrypted (processor) side, and provide reporting, diagnostics, pipelining, and speculative execution functions.
 Operating systems typically include a resource monitor that reports power-use by process, where "process" may be as course-grained as an entire executable file or more granular, including down to the operating system/kernal function library level.